- 2014-15 CVCE Approved Eight-Semester Plan

-- Geotechnical engineering: properties of soil and rock; design of shallow and deep foundations, etc.
+- Geotechnical engineering: properties of soil and rock; design of shallow and deep foundations, slope stability, etc.

-- Structural engineering: design of columns, beams, and frames to support vertical and lateral loads, using steel, reinforced concrete, timber, masonry, etc.
+- Structural engineering: design of columns, beams, and frames to support vertical and lateral loads.

-- Water resources engineering: design of pipelines, pipe networks, and open channels; lake, reservoir, and river engineering.
+- Water resources engineering: design of pipelines, pipe networks, and open channels, to carry drinking water, storm water, and wastewater.

-- Environmental engineering: design of water and wastewater treatment plants, prevention of air, water, and soil pollution.
+- Environmental engineering: design and operation of water and wastewater treatment plants.

 - Public Works and Infrastructure: Highways, bridges, locks, dams, levees, airports, railroads, water/wastewater treatment plants, power plants, buildings, etc.